seal-codes/webapp/README.md

    - The system uses deterministic methods to ensure hash calculation is consistent between signing and verification
    - Format-specific normalization is applied before hashing

+2. **Multi-Layered Hash Approach**:
+   - Cryptographic hash (SHA-256) for exact verification
+   - Perceptual hash for resilience against compression and minor modifications
+   - Verification can succeed even if the document has been compressed

-2. **QR Code Placement**:
+3. **QR Code Placement**:
    - Users can choose where to place the QR code
    - Default placements are optimized for each document type

-3. **Verification Tools**:
+4. **Verification Tools**:
    - Web-based verification tool works across all formats
    - Mobile app allows for quick verification via camera
-   - Offline verification is possible with downloaded verification tools, verifying the has but not the signature when offline
+   - Offline verification is possible with downloaded verification tools, verifying the hash but not the signature when offline

 ## Future Extensions